 Cannabis > Alcohol

-The use of cannabis is becoming more acceptable with legalization looming across Canada and already in place in many U.S. states and other countries.
-With the wrap up of the holidays and New Years parties, we thought now would be a good time to ask the question, is weed safer than alcohol, and even try to convert some of our liquor lovers over to the dank side.
+The use of cannabis is becoming more acceptable across Canada.
+With the holiday season just around the corner, we thought now would be a good time to ask the question, is weed safer than alcohol, and even try to convert some of our liquor lovers over to the dank side.

 Weed Will Not Lead to Weight Gain